Ideas, memories and thoughts related to photography. A space without, but about photos. :)

 What would it be like to experience the world as a synesthete?
 For instance to automatically hear sounds when seeing colours.
 I wonder whether two synesthetes would hear the same melody while admiring a landscape from the same angle.

 Autumn should be a delight to listen to on a bright sunny day.
 The various yellow to brown shades of fallen leaves would inspire an explosion of pleasant different sounds.
-A grey winter landscape on the other hand should be somewhat monotonous: Just one or two long and grave musical notes in endless repetition.
+A grey winter landscape on the other hand should be somewhat monotonous: Just one or two long musical notes in endless repetition.

-Unfortunately, I am not a synesthete, but I can at least try to make an imagination exercise.
-For some reason, I associate light with high-pitched notes.
-Black would therefore sound like a gong and white probably like a boiling teapot.
 Bright red would be similar to breaking glass and blue would resemble the wind blowing through tree branches in winter.
 Yellow sounds to me like children laughing and green like raindrops falling on a roof.

 Five Random Life Situations and a Photographer’s Reaction to Them